 The map-based lookup tool is temporarily unavailable.
 It will be restored soon!
 In the meantime, you may find the District Map Viewer to be helpful.
 With it, you can search for an address, though you do have to manually switch district layers, and click on a district to see who represents it.

 If you know the particular district you are interested in, you can find who represents that district directly by selecting it from one of the lists below.

-Choose one of the 100 counties from the list below to see the NC House and NC Senate members that represent it.
+Choose one of the 100 counties from the list below to see the NC House and NC Senate members who represent it.
 Be aware that any one of the representatives listed may represent only a portion of the county, and not necessarily the portion you are interested in.
 You may also want to view the House Representation by County and Senate Representation by County listings.

 By Voter Registration